Yemen forces launch assault on rebel-held port city - Journal du Cameroun

 – Children in the crossfire –

-“UNICEF has pre-prepositioned supplies in Hodeida: over 20,000 basic hygiene kits (one kit per family).
-40,000 additional kits are in the pipeline.
-We hope we don’t need to use them,” UNICEF Yemen representative Meritxell Relano said on Twitter.
+“UNICEF has pre-prepositioned supplies in Hodeida: over 20,000 basic hygiene kits … We hope we don’t need to use them,” its Yemen representative Meritxell Relano said on Twitter.

 The Huthi leadership on Tuesday called on the international community to “pressure a halt to the escalation”, warning an assault on Hodeida would put Red Sea navigation at risk.